KlrShaK/Self_Driving_in_Project_Cars/README.md

 ## ***This Project is currently in Development and may not work fully ***

 # References :
-This project is inspired form Sentdex's python plays GTA 5 and uses some parts of his code
+This project is inspired from Sentdex's python plays GTA 5 and uses some parts of his code

 His Youtube : https://www.youtube.com/channel/UCfzlCWGWYyIQ0aLC5w48gBQ
 His Repository : https://github.com/sentdex/pygta5